 In 2005, Brian and Kim Hutton were navigating uncharted territory with their 2½-year-old child.
 Assigned female at birth, she began stating that she was a boy.
 Confused and afraid they weren’t able to share this information with family or close friends.
 The feelings of isolation were overwhelming.
 Kim searched the internet looking to connect with other families on this journey without success.

 After years of struggling to connect and without local experienced professional resources, they met the Copeland family in 2009 who were raising a teenager who had lived a very similar experience.
 Kim immediately began urging Laurie to partner with her to form a support group so that no other family had to struggle in the same way.

-Today TRANSPARENT is a 501c3 not-for-profit organization with chapters in St. Louis, Missouri, Rochester, New York, Tallahassee, Florida, Kansas City, Missouri and Washington DC.
+Today TransParent is a 501c3 not-for-profit organization with sixteen chapters in nine states.
 Our mission is to normalize this naturally-occurring human experience and to empower children to live authentically.